bhardwaj-priya7/Swiggy_Food_Delivery_Analysis/README.md

 These key findings offer valuable insights that can guide Swiggy's business strategies and enhance its competitive advantage in the food delivery market.

 ### Limitations and Challenges
-- [Discuss any limitations or challenges faced during the project].
-- [Explain how these limitations may affect the project's scope].

-### Limitations and Challenges
 - During the data extraction process, we encountered challenges related to Swiggy's dynamic website structure.
 This dynamic nature made it necessary to use libraries like Selenium, which added complexity to the extraction process.